WabilAsjad/cs341-final-project/README.md

 ## Description of Files

 - `Client.java`: a client that sends HTTP requests to the server
-- `httpServer.java`: a locally hosted server that listens for requests, handles requests, and responses to client
+- `httpServer.java`: a locally hosted server that listens for requests, handles requests, and responses to the client
 - `formatJSON.java`: consists of code to format databases we downloaded from online
 - `Measurements.java`: consists of code to measure the effectiveness of the server
-- `database.json`: a database with 1000 data
+- `database.json`: a database with approximately 1000 data points
+- `mini_database.json`: a database with approximately 20 data points
-- `Home.html`: a simple HTML test file for GET and DELETE request
+- `Home.html`: a simple HTML test file for GET and DELETE requests

 ## Features
 Our multithreaded HTTP server provides HTTP/REST interface.
 We implemented the following requests: